nbertoa/BRE12/README.md

 I write a blog where I explain its design, and how I applied/learned the techniques I use.
 The blog link is https://nbertoa.wordpress.com/

+## License

+Our license is based on the modified, 3-clause BSD-License.

+An informal summary is: do whatever you want, but include BRE's license text with your product - and don't sue us if our code doesn't work.
+Note that, unlike LGPLed code, you may link statically to BRE.
+For the legal details, see the LICENSE file.